Pennsylvania Civil Statute of Limitations

 Four years (Pa.
 C.S.
 Tit.
 42 § 5525(5))

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own research to verify the state law(s) you are researching.
+Note: State laws are subject to change through new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, consult a personal injury attorney or conduct legal research to verify your state laws.

 Was this helpful?